objcio/articles/2014-07-08 AppKit for UIKit Developers.md

 `NSView`'s layer story doesn't end here, though.
 There is a whole different option to work with Core Animation layers — called layer-hosting views.
 In short, with a layer-hosting view, you can do with the layer and its sublayers whatever you want.
 The price you pay for this is that you cannot add any subviews to this view anymore.
 A layer-hosting view is a leaf node in the view tree.

-The API to create a layer-hosting versus a layer-backed view is non-intuitive in the beginning, as the sequence of how you set up things is crucial.
-To create a layer-hosting view, you could add the following to the initializer:
+To create a layer-hosting view, you first have to assign a layer object to the `layer` property, and then set the `wantsLayer` to `YES`.
+Note that the sequence of these steps is crucial:

     - (instancetype)initWithFrame:(NSRect)frame
     {